SevInf/require-mocked/README.md

 });
 ```

+To create `requireMocked` function you need to pass your module's file name.
+It will be used to resolve
+paths the same way as original `require` for your module.
-Module exposes single function - `requireMocked`.
-It accepts following parameters:
+`requireMocked` accepts following parameters:

-* `path` - absolute path to the module you want to load.
-Use `require.resolve` to get it from relative path;
+* `path` - path to the module you want to load;
 * `opts` - loading options:
     * `opts.mocks` - mocks to use when loading module or its dependencies.
 Keys of the object represents module
     ids, values - the object to use instead of real module.